Alevism: Rituals

+Alevis use Turkish rather than Arabic for their religious ceremonies and literature.
 A family of ritual dances characterized by turning and swirling is inseparable from the cem.
 The Semah is performed by men and women together to accompany the bağlama.
 The dances symbolize (for example) the revolution of the planets around the Sun by people turning in circles, and the putting off of the self and uniting with God.

 The Rite of Admission (ikrar cemi) is the initiation ritual when somebody born or converts into Alevism.

 The Rite of Integration (görgü cemi) is a complex ritual occasion in which a variety of tasks are allotted to incumbents bound together by extrafamilial brotherhood (müsahiplik).
 These incumbents undertake a dramatisation of unity and integration under the direction of the dede.

 The love of the creator for the created and vice versa is symbolised in the Cem by the use of fruit juice and/or red wine.
 Dem represents the intoxication of the lover in the beloved.
 During the ceremony Dem is one of the twelve duties of the participants.

 At the closing of the cem ceremony, the dede who leads the ceremony engages the participants in a discussion called a sohbet.